-Quasimodo and Esmeralda in The Hunchback of Notre Dame.
+- Quasimodo and Esmeralda in The Hunchback of Notre Dame.
 She ends up with Phoebus in the end, but it is indicated that she and Quasimodo remain good friends.
 An absolute subversion of the original story, in which Esmeralda is just as revolted by Quasimodo's looks as everybody else.
 The sequel plays it straight all the way with a girl named Madellaine hooking up with Quasimodo.

 - The Princess and the Frog has a grand time playing with this.
 Charlotte adores the fairy tale and wishes that she could find a frog prince, while Tiana finds the entire thing disgusting.
 Later, when Tiana meets the transformed Prince Naveen, she is visibly creeped out and none too impressed with him.
 She doesn't fall in love with him (or he with her) until both have transformed into frogs.

 Film — Live-Action